Women in War: Plot

 Socialite Pamela Starr meets Mr Tedford, an older man in a London night club.
 After he escorts her home he tries to enter her flat feeling he has deserved the right to sleep with her as he has paid for her entertainment.
 Pamela thrusts a £5 note in his hands as reimbursement and attempts to enter her room but Tedford will not let her.
 The spirited Pamela strikes the drunken Tedford sending him across the landing where he crashes through a railing over the stairwell sending Tedford to his death.

 The ensuing court case does not go well for Pamela as her playgirl lifestyle is paraded as evidence against her, and to Pamela's surprise, Mr. Tedford was actually a British Army captain on leave from the war front.
 Watching the trial is Matron O'Neil, who was formerly Pamela's mother until she divorced her husband and left to go nursing around the troubled world to help those in need.
 Pamela had never known her mother and her late libertine father had denied her moral leadership and discipline in raising her.
-O'Neil and Pamela's defence solicitor concoct an arrangement where Pamela will not be charged with Tedford's death if she volunteers to be an Army nurse in France.
+O'Neil and Pamela's defense solicitor concoct an arrangement where Pamela will not be charged with Tedford's death if she volunteers to be an Army nurse in France.
 Pamela is assigned to a VAD Detachment led by Matron O'Neil with Pamela still unaware that O'Neil is her mother.

 Pamela's infamous reputation precedes her and furthermore the fiancée of one of her fellow nurses, Flt.
 Lt.
 Larry Hall of the RAF falls in love with Pamela.
 The tensions of the nurses continue as their detachment is sent to a dangerous area of the battle line.